2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2007 - Present

-Among the 2007 state quarters, the Denver-minted Montana stands out.
-A single MS65 example brought $9,600 at Heritage Auctions in August 2024—the highest recorded sale for this year’s issues.
-One grade lower at MS64, another Montana sold for $8,400.
+Among the 2007 state quarters, the Denver-minted Montana stands apart from every other issue.
+A single MS65 example brought $9,600 at Heritage Auctions in August 2024 — the highest recorded sale for any 2007-dated quarter.
+One grade lower at MS64, another Montana sold for $8,400 at the same auction house.

-Fewer examples survived in top condition compared to other states from that year.
-Scarcity at specific grades, rather than errors, drives these prices.
+Fewer Montana examples survived in top condition compared to the other four 2007 state designs.
+Scarcity at specific high grades, rather than errors, is what drives these extraordinary prices.

-The pattern here is clear: condition determines value far more than which state appears on the reverse.
-A well-preserved Montana at MS65 can be worth more than a technically higher-graded quarter from Utah or Idaho.
+The takeaway is clear: condition determines 2007 Quarter value far more than which state appears on the reverse.
+A well-preserved Denver Montana at MS65 can outperform a technically higher-graded quarter from Utah or Idaho.

 History of The 2007 Quarter

-The 50 State Quarters were authorized by Congress through the 50 States Commemorative Coin Program Act, signed into law by President Bill Clinton on December 1, 1997.
-Quarters were released in the order that states ratified the Constitution or were admitted to the Union.
+The 50 State Quarters Program was authorized by Congress through the 50 States Commemorative Coin Program Act (Public Law 105-124), signed into law by President Bill Clinton on December 1, 1997.
+Quarters were released in the order that states ratified the Constitution or were admitted to the Union, with five new designs appearing each year from 1999 through 2008.

 Each coin had its own launch ceremony.
-The Montana release took place at Helena’s Civic Center, with U.S. Mint Director Ed Moy and Governor Brian Schweitzer officiating.
-The event featured performances by the Capitol High Jazz Band, a Native Drum Group, and Blackfeet singer-songwriter Jack Gladstone.
+The Montana release took place at Helena’s Civic Center, with U.S. Mint Director Ed Moy and Governor Brian Schweitzer officiating, featuring performances by the Capitol High Jazz Band, a Native Drum Group, and Blackfeet singer-songwriter Jack Gladstone.

 2007 also marked the debut of the Presidential Dollar series.
-For the first time, the annual Uncirculated Coin Set included both state quarters and Presidential Dollars—featuring George Washington, John Adams, Thomas Jefferson, and James Madison.
+For the first time, the annual Uncirculated Coin Set included both state quarters and Presidential Dollars — featuring George Washington, John Adams, Thomas Jefferson, and James Madison.
+That dual inclusion makes complete 2007 mint sets slightly more interesting to type collectors than single-year sets from earlier in the program.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)